oleksandrbyk/blog/content/blog/2019-04-23-dvc-project-ideas-for-google-summer-of-docs-2019.md

 If you are a tech writer — check the
 [Technical writer guide](https://developers.google.com/season-of-docs/docs/tech-writer-guide).
-From April 30, 2019 you can see the list of participating open source organizations on the Season of Docs website at [g.co/seasonofdocs](https://g.co/seasonofdocs).
+From April 30, 2019 you can see the list of participating open source organizations on the [Season of Docs website](https://g.co/seasonofdocs).
 The application period for technical writers opens on **May 29, 2019** and ends on June 28, 2019.